-A credit balance in your student account is created when you have excess financial aid remaining after all eligible charges on your account are paid in full.
-For example, when your financial aid amounts exceed the total amount of tuition and fees billed to your student account.
-In this case, the credit balance would be remitted to you in the amount of the excess funds.
+A credit balance in your student account is created when you have financial aid remaining after all eligible charges to your student account are paid in full.
+Once all charges have been paid, the University sends any money left over in your student account to you.

 If you cancel or withdraw from classes, your financial aid may be adjusted and you may owe some or all of your credit balance back to the University.

-Go to Direct Deposit Online to sign up by completing the online form.
-Once your authorization is processed, all credit balance funds will be automatically transferred into your designated checking or savings account within two- three business days.
+Once you've signed up for direct deposit, all credit balance funds will be automatically transferred into your designated checking or savings account within approximately three business days.
 Be sure to confirm with your bank that your funds are available in your checking account before you begin to write checks, pay bills, or withdraw money.